bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-david-byrne's-american-utopia.md

 ‘There’s this beautiful theme – and it’s by a keyboard player and arranger who worked with The Rolling Stones and all these other groups.
 There was a musical saw that played the complete melody in one of the themes and the quavering sound was kind of perfect for the mental institution.’

 **Do the Right Thing (1989)**
 Composer: Bill Lee

 ‘That had a great score – and used some pop songs too.
 At that point Spike was working with his dad [double-bass player Bill Lee].
 He used to play with all the folk musicians in the 1960s but when Dylan had them all go electric, he refused and said, “No, this is my sound.”’

 **Under the Skin (2013)**
 Composer: Mica Levi

 ‘Mica’s a young musician who’s done some really, really interesting scoring.
 It’s all about the mood and creating a very unsettling mood with sounds that you can’t readily identify.
 It’s not like, “Oh, here’s an orchestra or here’s a tinkling piano” – you don’t know what it is.
 It’s very ominous.’

-Interview by Leonie Cooper, _Sight & Sound_, December 2020
+**Interview by Leonie Cooper, _Sight & Sound_, December 2020**

+**David Byrne’s American Utopia**
+_Directed by:_ Spike Lee
+A Spike Lee joint
+A Todomundo and Forty Acres and a Mule Filmworks production
+An HBO Special Event in partnership with Participant, River Road Entertainment and  Warner Music Entertainment
+_Executive Producers:_ Jeff Skoll, David Linde,  Diane Weyermann, Len Blavatnik, David Bither, Charlie Cohen, Kurt Deutsch, Bill Pohlad,
+Christa Zofcin Workman, Jon Kamen,  Dave Sirulnick, Meredith Bennett, Kristin Caskey, Mike Isaacson, Patrick Catullo, RadicalMedia

+_Produced by:_ David Byrne, Spike Lee

+_Written by:_ David Byrne

+_Director of Photography:_ Ellen Kuras

+_Editor:_ Adam Gough

+_Choreography:_ Annie-B Parson

+_Sound Mixer:_ Michael Lonsdale

+USA 2020

+105 mins
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NDYyMDA1NV19
+eyJoaXN0b3J5IjpbNjQ0MTg5ODc5XX0=
 -->